 - Form-fitting fleece

 My outfit is a mix of what I already had in my closet, what I’ve gotten a deal on, and a few legit investment pieces I got after deciding I did actually enjoy being outdoorsy.
 I got my puffy vest for $20 at the Gap outlet but also have a really nice fleece from REI that was closer to $60.
-Unfortunately, they don’t make it anymore, but this is the most similar item I could find.
+Unfortunately, they don’t make it anymore, but REI still has lots of great options.

 Whatever winter jacket you have is fine as long as it’s waterproof and not knee length.
 You do want to be able to move around in it, but let’s be real, it’s not like you’re going to be giving Lindsey Vonn a run for her money your first few times out.
 It’s not important to have the latest ski wear – just warm and waterproof!

 Waterproof, insulated pants were probably the biggest advantage I had thanks to my previous career working outside.
 Ski pants can be pricey, and I already had waterproof, warm pants that fit over leggings/sweatpants and kind of fit over my ski boots.